ekoutanov/serbzip/README.md

 # FAQ
 ### Does `serb.zip` work?
-`serb.zip` (namely, the Balkanoid codec) was tested on numerous texts, including such literary works as Tolstoy's _War and Peace_ and Koutanov's _Effective Kafka_, and was found to correctly compress and expand each word in every case.
+`serb.zip` (namely, the Balkanoid codec) was tested on numerous texts, including such literary masterpieces as _War and Peace_ and _Effective Kafka_, and was found to correctly compress and expand each word in every case.
 A total of 27 texts spanning over 4 million words were assessed.
 Some even included typesetting commands. `serb.zip` works.

 ### What are its limitations?
+The caveats and limitations are explained in the [How `serb.zip` works](#how-serbzip-works) section.
+In summary:

+* Contiguous spaces between words, as well as leading and trailing spaces will not be restored.
+* Some mixed case words will not have their capitalisation restored correctly.
+* Some acronyms containing one consonant will not be restored correctly.
+* The algorithm requires that the same dictionary is used for compression and expansion.
+It cannot detect if a dictionary has changed between runs.
+In many cases it will produce a legible expansion, albeit the output may not correspond to the original.

+In every other respect, Balkanoid is a fully restorable codec.
+In other words, compressed output will accurately reflect the original input upon expansion.
+The limitations above are, by and large, immaterial — they do not affect comprehension.

+### What is the difference between `serb.zip` and Balkanoid?
+`serb.zip` is a framework for developing, testing and executing codecs that map from one lexical form to another.
+Balkanoid is an implementation of a codec.
+When running the `serbzip` command without specifying a codec, Balkanoid will be used by default.